Biden reverses Trump changes to bank antidiscrimination law

 “CRA was, and still is, a civil rights bill,” said Rep. Gregory Meeks, D-New York, last year at a congressional committee hearing reviewing Otting’s changes.
 “Your proposal would undermine that.”

-The changes proposed by Otting were so drastic that the other two bank regulators that have authority under the law, the Federal Reserve and the Federal Deposit Insurance Corporation, refused to sign on.
+The changes proposed by Otting were so drastic that the other two bank regulators that have authority under the law, the Federal Reserve and the Federal Deposit Insurance Corporation, refused to sign on to the OCC’s changes.
 This left banks wondering which regulator to follow when it came to compliance.

 The Biden administration’s move is “encouraging news,” said Richard Hunt, CEO of the Consumer Bankers Association, an industry trade group for the nation’s bigger retail banks.
 “We hope regulators and politicians put politics aside and find common ground to best serve communities across the nation.”